HeikkeB/PostMaker/README.md

 # PostMaker

 This project allows you to create posts on some topic.
 For example, you are studying programming and want to focus on areas that are important or difficult for you.
-You can do this with the help of this Application.
+You can use this application.

 ## The start of App